LueKely/Project-Kaptan/README.md

 # Project-Kaptan
 A simple weather app using javascript, html and css with a persona 5 theme within it.
 I'm still a novice in JS, html and css and this is my second time handling fetch api's in java script.
+This is if not one of the longest projects I ever made and I hope you guys enjoy it as well as I did.

 # Instructions
  Click this [link](https://luekely.github.io/Project-Kaptan/index.html) to visit the project